GoogleCloudPlatform/appengine-java-standard/README.md

     ...
     ```

-*  Maven Java 25 Alpha with Jarkata EE 11 support pom.xml (EE10 is not supported in Java25, EE11 is fully compatible with EE10)
+*  Maven Java 25 Alpha with Jakarta EE 11 support pom.xml (EE10 is not supported in Java25, EE11 is fully compatible with EE10)

     ```
     <packaging>war</packaging><!-- Servlet 6.1 WAR packaging-->